 Another way to look at this is by considering the reasons an older adult has the pacemaker in the first place.
 A person whose heart condition is serious enough to warrant a pacemaker is the person for whom the medical alert system is designed.
 If a heart failure should occur, it is critical that immediate help is sent.

 To be on the safe side, if we were shopping for a medical alert system for an older loved one with a pacemaker, we would take the Heart Association’s advice and contact the manufacturer.
 We also recommend speaking to your physician before investing in a system.

 1. Are medical alert devices covered by Medicare/Medicaid?

-In most cases, Medicare/Medicaid and insurance companies don’t cover the cost of medical alert system’s or their associated devices.
+In most cases, Medicare/Medicaid and insurance companies don’t cover the cost of medical alert systems.
 However, you should check with your particular insurance provider to see if you qualify for reimbursement of such items.

 3. Are there any medical alert systems without monthly fees?